The Freetrade SIPP

-The Trust Deed and Rules are the legal documents that have established the Scheme under which the Freetrade SIPP operates.
-These documents also appoint The Trustee and the Scheme Operator, who is responsible for registering the Scheme with HM Revenue & Customs (HMRC) to ensure the favourable tax treatment mentioned earlier is applied to the pension plan.
-The Trustee of the Freetrade SIPP is Gaudi Trustees Limited and the Scheme Operator is Gaudi Regulated Services Limited who is authorised and regulated by the Financial Conduct Authority.
+The Trust Deed and Rules are the legal documents that have established the Freetrade SIPP Scheme under which the Freetrade SIPP operates and which govern how the Scheme is administered.
+These documents also appoint The Trustee and the Scheme Operator.
+The Trustee of the Freetrade SIPP is Gaudi Trustees Limited and the Scheme Operator is Platform One Limited who is authorised and regulated by the Financial Conduct Authority.

 What will my pension plan be worth?

 The final value of your pension plan will depend on how much is paid in, how long you invest for, the charges paid, and how well the investments perform.

 The following information are examples to show the effect time and performance could have on the returns you could receive with the Freetrade SIPP.
 In reality your circumstances may differ meaning you could achieve more or less than the amounts shown below.